Purple Birds

 Violaceous jay perched on tree branch with deep purple and blue plumage

-The Violaceous Jay Is A Bold And Vocal Species Found In South America Particularly In Forests From Venezuela To Northern Argentina.
-Its Deep Violet Plumage And Robust Build Make It Stand Out Among Other Jay Species.
-Like Most Jays It’s Highly Social Often Moving In Noisy Family Groups Through The Forest Canopy.
+The Violaceous Jay Is One Of The Most Beautiful Purple Birds Found Across South America From Venezuela To Northern Argentina.
+Its Deep Violet Plumage Shines Brilliantly In Sunlight Giving It A Regal Look That Stands Out In The Forest Canopy.
+Like Other Jays It’s Highly Social And Intelligent Often Seen Moving In Noisy Family Groups That Call Constantly To Each Other.

 Violet-Backed Starling